Bitget Crypto Cards Review 2026

 Bitget offers two distinct crypto debit card products (neither is a credit card): a Mastercard Wallet Card for stablecoin spending with a $400/month zero-fee quota, and a Visa exchange Card linked to your Bitget trading account with BGB-based cashback tiers up to 8%.

-We rate the Bitget lineup as unusual after reviewing both cards side by side: it consists of two entirely separate products built for different user profiles.
+Bitget is a crypto exchange that runs an unusual card setup: two entirely separate products built for different user profiles.
 Most exchanges offer a single card program.
 Bitget runs two with different issuers, networks, and fee models.

 Bitget Wallet Card - Mastercard prepaid for USDC/USDT spending with $400/month zero-fee quota.
 Available in EEA, UK, LATAM, APAC.